flpymonkey/idb/README.md

 # NatPhoto.me

 There is a lot that goes into a photograph.
 Natphoto.me shows off the
-beautiful Unitd States National Parks while giving you an inside look at the
+beautiful United States National Parks while giving you an inside look at the
 lens that took the photo.
 The project connects cameras, photos
 taken by those cameras, and the locations of the photos \(one of the national
 parks in the US\).